 The benefits of composting are many, including not sending kitchen scraps in the the trash, and having rich organic matter for your garden.
 Soil can easily be depleted after a heavy growing season, even raised beds, so why not use what you have on hand to create rich compost and beef up your soil?

 Need a Composting 101 lesson?
 Check out my full post on How to Start Composting!

 As I mentioned earlier, I’ve used a tumbler composter before, but now have a 3-bin composting system.
 So, direct composting was a new concept for me.
 In testing it out, here are a few points I discovered in using the direct method vs. a tumbler or compost pile:

 - Direct composting isn’t ideal for large amounts of organic matter.
 If you are making daily trips to the composter, then you may not want to use the direct method.
 (The exception is if you dig a good sized trench and gradually fill it up.
 But you’ll need to be careful for animals getting into your open trench.)

 - In flower beds, be careful not to dig too close to plants whose roots may be damaged by your shovel or spade.

 - It does seem faster and easier to have a pile or bin so you’re not having to dig holes each time you want to dump your compostables.
 But if you don’t have pets in the yard, then you could dig a trench and leave it open for a week or so until it’s full, then cover it.

 - Collect the organic matter you would like to compost.
 (We use a pail like this.)
-This can be kitchen scraps (no meat or oil), dead leaves, grass clippings, etc. For a full list of what you can compost, see my post here.
+This can be kitchen scraps (no meat or oil), dead leaves, grass clippings, etc. A have two posts on What to Compost and What Not to Compost to help you out.